developit/kinu/docs/pages/theming.md

 # Theming & Tokens

-PUI exposes all visual styling through CSS Custom Properties declared in `src/variables.css`.
+PUI exposes all visual styling through CSS Custom Properties declared in the bundled `pui/style.css` (sourced from `src/variables.css`).
 The defaults define both light and dark palettes, radii, spacing, and motion tokens.
 Because components forward props as attributes, you override the design by setting CSS variables or adding new attribute selectors—no JavaScript theme provider required.

 ## Changing Tokens